krishnan-mani/the-cf-workshop/doc/kata-1/observations.md

-- When to use one format or the other
+- When to use one format or the other?
-- Stack lifecycle
+- What are the intrinsic functions introduced?
-- significance of the stack lifecycle options
+- What is the stack lifecycle?
+- What options are available during stack creation, etc.?
-- Failed to create the stack since the AMI was inapplicable to the default instance type `m3.medium`
+- Error: Failed to create the stack since the AMI was inapplicable to the default instance type `m3.medium`
 - Instance replaced when a security group was assigned